 domain names and business names

-As you can tell by my business's name "Jim's Computer Repair and Web Design", I am not a business expert yet (learning the ropes still with my small business), as evidenced by the mistake of making my business name really long (but descriptive). chalk that one up to experience.
+As you can tell by my former business name "Jim's Computer Repair and Web Design", I had to learn that a short business name is almost critical (learning the ropes still with my small business), as evidenced by the mistake of making my business name really long (but descriptive). chalk that one up to experience.
 I am going to try to keep my business name down to about 3 words if I can.

 I didn't type it out to see how long it actually was and what a pain it actually is to type. something to think about. keep it short and *sweet* (no grungy/bad names, bad does not equal good) first, descriptive second, easy is even better.
 You may not get the domain you were looking for (there's an overload), but try and be inventive, you just may get something that works for you.